sauce-archives/help/docs/tools/appium/setups/webdriverio/setup-webdriverio-basic.md

 permalink: docs/tools/appium/setups/webdriverio/basic/
 ---

-<a href="http://webdriver.io" target="_blank">WebdriverIO</a> is a powerful framework for webtesting.
-Webtests written using WebdriverIO can easily be configured to run on real mobile devices on TestObject.
+<a href="http://webdriver.io" target="_blank">WebdriverIO</a> is a powerful framework for web testing.
+Web tests written using WebdriverIO can easily be configured to run on real mobile devices on TestObject.
 You can find a working example for running WebdriverIO tests on our github page: <a href="https://github.com/testobject/webdriverio-example" target="_blank">TestObject WebdriverIO example</a>.

 To begin testing, you will first need to create a configuration file for your tests.
 You can call this file 'wdio.conf.js' and it should look like this: